Note: We don't accept donations of any kind.

 Recommended Dietary Patterns for Cognitive Health of Dementia Patients

-Evidence-based dietary patterns are designed to support cognitive health in dementia patients, focusing on nutrient-rich foods that can help manage symptoms and improve quality of life.
+Evidence-based dietary patterns are designed to support cognitive health in dementia patients, focusing on nutrient-rich foods.

-A systematic review in Frontiers in Nutrition found that adherence to the Mediterranean diet is associated with a reduced risk of cognitive decline and dementia.
+Research says: Studies published in Frontiers in Nutrition have found that following a Mediterranean diet is associated with a lower risk of dementia and cognitive decline.

 2. DASH Diet